OBK-RCM: Accelerated Orthogonal Block Kaczmarz Algorithm via RCM Reordering and Dynamic Grouping for Sparse Linear Systems: The orthogonal block Kaczmarz (OBK-RCM) algorithm with RCM

 performing two iterations on pairwise orthogonal blocks greatly accelerates the convergence speed of the Kaczmarz algorithm, and then performing Kaczmarz iterations on non-orthogonal blocks ensures that matrix information is not omitted.

 Finally, the solution of the original system is obtained as $x=P^T\widetilde{x}$.
+See Algorithm 4 for details.

-Unlike the GRBK, RBK(k) and GREBK(k) methods, our proposed method does not require the construction of an integer set $U_j$ for ignoring row blocks corresponding to elements with small residuals.
+Unlike the RBK, RBK(k) and GREBK(k) methods, the OBK-RCM algorithm does not require the construction of an integer set $U_j$ for ignoring row blocks corresponding to elements with small residuals.
 In fact, the calculation of coefficients $\epsilon_j$ and the construction of sets $U_j$ are very time-consuming in the code implementation process, which also makes the computational efficiency of the RBK (k) and GREBK (k) algorithms less ideal.
 Our proposed idea of performing $\frac{k \left(k-1\right)}{2}$ calculations of the angle cosine values and then orthogonal chunking avoids this problem to a large extent.On the one hand, the computation time of the angle cosine value is very short because $k \ll m$.
 On the other hand, two consecutive orthogonal projections onto mutually orthogonal hyperplanes also enable the iterative solution to quickly approach the true solution.

-\section{Convergence analysis}
+\subsection{Convergence analysis}